mg3dem/workerman/README.md

 ## Compiling/running

-The tool may be either run: `go run main.go`
+The tool may be either run immediately: `go run main.go`.
+Use `nohup go run main.go > workerman.log &` to run in background with logs in workerman.log.

-Or compiled: `go build main.go`
+Or compiled: `go build main.go`.
+Then rename `main` executable into `workerman` and run `nohup workerman > workerman.log &`

 ## Command line options

 `--connect <addr:port>` -- Address and port of the beanstalk server to connect to.
-If ommited, defaults to 0.0.0.0:11300
+If omitted, defaults to `0.0.0.0:11300`

 `--workers <path/to/directory>` -- Directory path with worker scripts.
-Default: ./workers/
+If omitted default: `./workers/`

 Delays can be tweaked in source file header.